 Key requirements for capacity planning solutions will vary to some degree based on the type of organization using it.
 For example, an enterprise, depending on its size, may need to understand WAN usage, ISP uplink capacity, east-west data center hotspots, and inter-data center adequacy.
 For ISPs, looking at network utilization is crucial to formulating business insights when connecting to other ISP networks.
 ISPs regardless of their network interconnection type (e.g. transit, backbone, paid peering, or free peering) all need to assess their network utilization in order to forecast business impacts.
 To ensure network operators can readily take action on insights from capacity planning tools, key requirements to look for in a solution include:

 The business value of network capacity planning cannot be underestimated.
 Being able to quickly focus on network bottlenecks in a timely manner has a direct correlation to user satisfaction and optimizing network infrastructure expenditures.
 Kentik has the functional breadth for capturing all the necessary network telemetry in a big data repository to isolate even the most obscure capacity impacting network events — as they happen or predicted in the future.
 Network visibility is key to facilitating capacity planning.
-To see how Kentik’s capacity analytics can help your organization analyze, monitor, and adjust to network capacity patterns, read this blog, request a demo, or sign up for a free trial today.
+To see how Kentik’s capacity analytics can help your organization analyze, monitor, and adjust to network capacity patterns, read our blog post on improving capacity management, request a demo, or sign up for a free trial today.